Menu

 ENTITY TITLES:

-2Daily streamflow summaries (Oct 1 1949 - Sep 30 2020)METADATADATA
+2Daily streamflow summaries (Oct 1 1949 - Sep 30 2024)METADATADATA

 Daily data can also be downloaded from the ClimHydroDB archive, which has LTER and USFS data from 2001-2020.

-3Monthly streamflow summaries (Oct 1 1949 - Sep 30 2020)METADATADATA
+3Monthly streamflow summaries (Oct 1 1949 - Sep 30 2024)METADATADATA

 Monthly data can also be downloaded from the ClimHydroDB archive, which has LTER and USFS data from 2001-2020.

-4Annual streamflow summaries by wateryear (October 1 - September 30) (Oct 1 1949 - Oct 1 2020)METADATADATA
+4Annual streamflow summaries by wateryear (October 1 - September 30) (Oct 1 1949 - Sep 30 2024)METADATADATA

 Annual data can also be downloaded from the ClimHydroDB archive, which has LTER and USFS data from 2001-2020.

 This is the interactive FLOW program which allows downloads of all Andrews small watersheds for any time period at user-specified time intervals.
 Rating equations can also be displayed.
-The full dataset (all watersheds) is available in this entity through the Environmental Data Initiative (EDI) portal.
+The full dataset (all watersheds) is available in entity 1 through the Environmental Data Initiative (EDI) portal.
 Please use the DOI in the citation to access the current dataset in EDI.

 Total flow is summarized, generally in 3 week periods, for inclusion with stream sampling data in CF002.